 How Does Financial Aid Work?

-Financial aid assists families with the cost of a college education.
-You don't necessarily have to be in a low-income category to qualify for financial aid.
-Some students receive aid based on special achievements while others receive aid based on their demonstrated need.
+Financial aid assists you with the cost of an education.
+You don’t have to be in a low-income category to qualify for financial aid.
+Some students receive aid based on special achievements, while others receive aid based on their demonstrated need.
 Need is the difference between what it costs to attend a college and what you and your family can afford to pay.
-The basic formula to determine eligbility for aid is:
+The basic formula to determine eligibility for need-based aid is:

 Cost of Attendance

-A cost of attendance budget used to determine eligibility for financial aid reflects the estimated costs associated with attending Lewis & Clark.
-This budget is comprised of both direct costs (e.g. tuition and fees) and indirect costs (e.g., transportation allowance, personal expense allowance, books and supplies allowance, off-campus living allowance).
+The Cost of Attendance budget used to determine eligibility for financial aid reflects the estimated expenses associated with attending Lewis & Clark.
+This budget is comprised of both direct costs (e.g., tuition and fees) and indirect costs (e.g., transportation, personal expenses, books and supplies, living expenses).
 Because indirect expenses are highly discretionary and vary considerably from student to student, an average allowance is used for these components of the budget.
-Be advised that the actual cost of attending Lewis & Clark may differ from the estimated cost of attendance used to determine eligibility for financial aid.
+Be advised that the actual cost of attending Lewis & Clark may differ from the estimated Cost of Attendance used to determine eligibility for financial aid.